QueenieCplusplus/SSCP_Network/README.md

 it involves a server (called as Manager) and a client which is a software install in network devices such as router/sw called agent.

 it allows manger to get values of variables which is set from agent.
+The varaibles includes Routing Table and performance info.

 # Layer 6, Presentation Layer, 表現層